Daylight saving time: Opposition to clock changes

 In the United States, several states have enacted legislation to implement permanent DST, but the bills would require Congress to change federal law in order to take effect.
 The Uniform Time Act of 1966 permits states to opt out of DST and observe permanent standard time, but it does not permit permanent DST.
 Florida senator Marco Rubio in particular has promoted changing the federal law to implement permanent DST, with the support of the Florida Chamber of Commerce seeking to boost evening revenue.
 In 2022, Rubio's "Sunshine Protection Act" passed the United States Senate without committee review by way of voice consent, with many senators afterward stating they were unaware of the vote or its topic.
 The bill was stopped in the US House, where questions were raised as to whether permanent DST or standard time would be more beneficial.
-Polling as of 2025 shows a majority of Americans polled now prefer to permanently end DST, with 54% of Americans reporting that a permanent switch to standard time would be preferable.
-The emergent majority indicates that permanent DST would also be preferred over no change, with the least popular activity being the changing of the time twice per year regardless of DST or standard time being the permanent method of keeping time.

 Advocates cite the same advantages as normal DST without the problems associated with the twice-yearly clock shifts.
 Additional benefits have also been cited, including safer roadways, boosting the tourism industry, and energy savings.
 Detractors cite the relatively late sunrises, particularly in winter, that year-round DST entails.